-Serving the Lehigh Valley including Allentown and Bethlehem, Pennsylvania
+Serving the Lehigh Valley including Allentown and Bethlehem, Pennsylvania; Allentown Bed Sore Attorney

 The Need for a Skilled Allentown Bed Sore Attorney

-If you have a loved one in an Allentown or Lehigh County nursing home, you should know that your loved could be at risk of bed sores.
-Bed sores, also known as pressure sores, are a very serious concern in many Allentown and Lehigh County nursing homes.
-Once a bed sore develops, if it is not cared for properly, it will develop into a very serious medical problem and can even lead to death.
+If you have a loved one in an Allentown or Lehigh County nursing home, firstly, you should know that your loved one could be at risk of developing bed sores.
+Also known as pressure sores, bed sores are a very serious concern in many Allentown and Lehigh County nursing homes.
+Secondly, if a bed sore does not receive proper care, a very serious medical problem could consequently develop.
+Ultimately, a stage IV bed sore can even lead to death.

 Bed sores are pressure-induced.
 This means that continuous pressure placed on the skin creates a bed sore.
 When a nursing home resident is left in one position for too long the skin under pressure by the weight of the individual’s body begins to wear down.
 Bed sores begin seemingly harmless as small reddened areas about the size of a coin but without proper attention and care these small wounds can quickly develop into large, deep wounds.